sanketpujari33/Full-Stack-Develaper/Web-Technologies/FrontEnd/JavaScript/answers.md

 22. An attribute is a quality or character ascribed to or considered to belong to, or be inherent in, a person or thing.
 A property is a quality or characteristic belonging to a person or thing, with its original use implying ownership, and also either being essential or special.

 23. Extending a built-in/native JavaScript object means adding properties/functions to its prototype.
 While this may seem like a good idea at first, it is dangerous in practice.
-Imagine your code uses a few libraries that both extend the Array.prototype by adding the same contains method, the implementations will overwrite each other and your code will break if the behavior of these two methods is not the same.
+Imagine your code uses a few libraries that both extend the I_Array.prototype by adding the same contains method, the implementations will overwrite each other and your code will break if the behavior of these two methods is not the same.
 The only time you may want to extend a native object is when you want to create a polyfill, essentially providing your own implementation for a method that is part of the JavaScript specification but might not exist in the user's browser due to it being an older browser.

 24. = is used for assigning values to a variable in JavaScript. == is used for comparison between two variables irrespective of the datatype of variable. === is used for comparision between two variables but this will check strict type, which means it will check datatype and compare two values.